trashify/generator-dup/README.md

 > Scaffold out a modest node module

 This is the generator I use for my modules.
 It uses [JavaScript Standard Style](https://github.com/feross/standard) for linting, [Mocha](http://mochajs.org/) as a test framework and [Chai](http://chaijs.com/) as a assertion library.
+The [chokidar cli](https://github.com/kimmobrunfeldt/chokidar-cli) is used to watch for changes.

 ## Table of Contents